ayeMind/responsive-component/README.md

 # Responsive Component

+## Overview

-React library for hiding/showing content based on screen width
+React library for hiding/showing content based on screen size.
+Breakpoints can be configured.

 ## Installation